-During her tenure, Aflac has received multiple honors from Training magazine’s Training Top 125, FORTUNE magazine’s 100 Best Companies to Work for 16 consecutive years and Working Mother magazine’s 100 Best Places for Working Mothers.
-Also, under her tenure, Aflac has been recognized by Black Enterprise magazine as one of its Best Companies for Diversity for seven consecutive years, has appeared on LATINA Style magazine’s annual list of "The 50 Best Companies for Latinas to Work” for 14 years and was named to BusinessWeek’s Best Places to Launch a Career in 2008 and 2009.
+During her tenure, Aflac has received multiple honors from Training magazine’s Training Top 125, FORTUNE magazine’s 100 Best Companies to Work For 17 consecutive years and Working Mother magazine’s 100 Best Places for Working Mothers.
+Also, under her tenure, Aflac has been recognized by Black Enterprise magazine as one of its Best Companies for Diversity for seven consecutive years, has appeared on LATINA Style magazine’s annual list of "The 50 Best Companies for Latinas to Work” for 14 years and was named to Businessweek’s Best Places to Launch a Career in 2008 and 2009.

-Ms. Tillman holds a bachelor of arts degree in political science from the University of North Carolina at Chapel Hill and a juris doctor degree from the University of Georgia School of Law.
+Tillman holds a Bachelor of Arts in political science from the University of North Carolina at Chapel Hill and a Juris Doctor from the University of Georgia School of Law.
 She is married with three children.

 Posts by Audrey Tillman